namiblinux/namiblinux.org/Sources/content/support/chat.md

 type = "support-chat"
 right = true
 navsection = "support"
-info_irc_data = "You can use following data if you don't want to use the webclient:" irc_data_text_server = "Server" irc_data_text_channel = "Channel" irc_data_text_port = "Port"
+info_irc_data = "There's the complete list of Telegram groups:" irc_data_text_channel = "Channel"
 +++

 ## Want to know something or help somebody?
 Join the chat!
 ---

-You can just join one of our chatrooms via web client or you can use an IRC chat program if you want.
+You can just join one of our chatrooms via web client or you can use an telegram program if you want.